verida/storage-node/README.md

 $ yarn run start
 ```

 Note: You may need to update `.env` to point to the appropriate Verida DID Server endpoint to use.
-By default it points to `localhost`, but you can point to testnet (https://dids.testnet.verida.io:5001)
+By default it points to `testnet`, but you can point to a localhost instance for development purposes (http://localhost:5001) -- note, there is no trailing `/`

 This server is running on the Verida Testnet and is accessible by any application built on the Verida network during the pre-launch phase.